Seems to Move in Perpetual Sunshine.1

 The young boy went with his parents and sister to Tiger Stadium in Detroit on a Sunday afternoon in 1985, three days before his 11th birthday.
 He was a Yankees fan at the time.
 Although he had grown up in Michigan, he spent summers with his maternal grandparents in New Jersey and had been going to games at Yankee Stadium from an early age.
 His favorite player was Dave Winfield, and he was able to obtain Winfield’s autograph after the game.
 That evening he told his parents, “One day, you’re gonna go to Tiger Stadium and see me play.”
 Two decades later, Jeter recalled, “I went to sleep that night knowing what I wanted to do with my life.
 I had great dreams about it.
 And I’m not sure if I’ve woken up since.”3

 On June 7, 1996, Derek Jeter, in his 68th big-league game, made his first appearance at Tiger Stadium.
-His parents were there, as they would be for many great moments over his career.
+His parents were there, as they would be for many great moments over his career, culminating in his Baseball Hall of Fame election in 2020.

 In 1996 Jeter was unanimously selected the American League Rookie of the Year and was on a world championship team as the Yankees won the World Series for the first time since 1978.
 In the decisive Game Six, Jeter was in the middle of a three-run third-inning rally that put the Yankees ahead of the Atlanta Braves.
 His single to left field scored Joe Girardi with the Yankees’ second run.
 Jeter stole second base and scored on a single by Bernie Williams.
 The Yankees won, 3-2, and it was time for the players to parade through New York’s Canyon of Heroes.
 After the parade Jeter said, “I’ve never in my life seen that many people.
 It was unbelievable.
 It was overwhelming.
 I’d never seen anything like it before.
 I didn’t realize there were that many Yankee fans.
 I didn’t realize that there were that many people in New York, period.
 It was absolutely packed.
 Unless you’re there, you really can’t describe it.”4